DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

   - `[MSG:Disabled]` - Appears as a check-mode `$C` disabled acknowledgement.
 An 'ok' still appears immediately after to denote the `$C` was parsed and executed.
 Grbl is automatically reset afterwards to restore all default g-code parser states changed by the check-mode.

-  - `[MSG:Check Door]` - This message appears whenever the safety door detected as open.
+  - `[MSG:Check Door]` - This message appears whenever the safety door is detected as open.
 This includes immediately upon a safety door switch detects a pin change or appearing after the welcome message, if the safety door is ajar when Grbl initializes after a power-up/reset.

     - If in motion and the safety door switch is triggered, Grbl will immediately send this message, start a feed hold, and place Grbl into a suspend with the DOOR state.
     - If not in motion and not at startup, the same process occurs without the feed hold.
     - If Grbl is in a DOOR state and already suspended, any detected door switch pin detected will generate this message, including a door close.
-    - If this message appears at startup, Grbl will suspended into immediately into the DOOR state.
+    - If this message appears at startup, Grbl will be suspended immediately into the DOOR state.
 The startup lines are executed immediately after the DOOR state is exited by closing the door and sending Grbl a resume command.

   - `[MSG:Check Limits]` - If Grbl detects a limit switch as triggered after a power-up/reset and hard limits are enabled, this will appear as a courtesy message immediately after the Grbl welcome message.